gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `dependencyInsight`, `outgoingVariants` and `resolvableConfigurations` tasks are now compatible with the configuration cache.

+#### New `STABLE_CONFIGURATION_CACHE` feature flag

+Working towards the stabilization of configuration caching we implement some strictness behind the `STABLE_CONFIGURATION_CACHE` feature flag when it is too disruptive for early adopters.

+It is recommended to enable it as soon as possible in order to be ready for when we remove the flag and make the linked features enabled by default.

+Learn more about what this feature flag enables in the [user manual](userguide/configuration_cache.html#config_cache:stable).

 ### JVM toolchains improvements

 [Java toolchains](userguide/toolchains.html) provide an easy way to declare which Java version your project should be built with.